Grants-Funding-Oy/llm_tracking/README.md

 - Follows up with specific questions about iLoq smart locks
 - Records complete conversations with timestamps in CSV format
 - Uses pandas DataFrame for flexible data handling and analysis
+- **NEW**: Automatically analyzes brand visibility in LLM responses

 ## Setup